dda-core-team/diconiumneil.github.io/the_expert/the_expert1.md

 -----------

+### Task 4: Your Task

-**Your Task:** Think of another personality and ask them a question.
+Think of another personality and ask them a question.
 Paste the personality (system message) and the reply on the Miro board.